 Through its vast array of satellites and other tracking equipment, NASA and co are giving us the quality weather and climate data we need to inform our environmental understanding, especially about climate change.

 In March, NASA announced plans to launch a climate satellite as part of a project called the Pre-Aerosol Clouds and ocean Ecosystem mission.
 The mission, scheduled to launch in 2022, will study ocean ecology and chemistry plus the impact of clouds and aerosols on our climate.
 It’ll do this by sensing what they call “ocean color”, which is measuring phytoplankton biomass from space.
-Phytoplankton live in the top layer of the ocean, within reach of the sun’s rays, and produce at least half the oxygen on earth; as well as providing the foundation of the marine food chain.
+Phytoplankton lives in the top layer of the ocean, within reach of the sun’s rays, and produce at least half the oxygen on earth; as well as providing the foundation of the marine food chain.

 PACE project scientist Jeremy Werdell told NASA that the project would give the world a better understanding of the role of marine phytoplankton in the carbon cycle.

-“Knowing more about global phytoplankton community composition will help us understand how living marine resources respond to a changing climate,” Mr Werdell said.
+“Knowing more about global phytoplankton community composition will help us understand how living marine resources respond to a changing climate,” Mr. Werdell said.

 Frequent readers may remember us breathlessly singing the praises of a type of phytoplankton, cyanobacteria, for its ability to knit our topsoil together.
 These little greeblies should be heroes to us all, and NASA is keen to give them their time in the sun.